gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/lab-1-mcp_intro.md

 In this lab, you will:

-- Understand the basics of the Model Context Protocol (MCP) and its role in connecting LLMs to external tools and data sources
-- Start and interact with a local MCP server
-- Enable and configure MCP tools for an AI agent
+- Configure and enable MCP tools for an AI agent
 - Review and extend agent instructions for real-world scenarios
 - Practice asking the agent questions about sales data, products, and inventory

+!!! info "Prerequisites"
+    This lab assumes you have completed Lab 0 and have the MCP server running in the background.

 ## Introduction